 B. Key Components

-- Opening Stock: The value of inventory at the beginning of the accounting period.
+- Opening Stock: The value of inventory carried forward from the previous period, representing unsold goods at the start of the accounting year.

-- Sales: The total revenue earned from selling goods or services during the period.
+- Sales: The total revenue generated from selling goods or services during the period.
+Under accrual accounting, sales are recognized when risks and rewards transfer to the buyer, not necessarily when cash is received.

-- Closing Stock: The value of inventory remaining unsold at the end of the period.
+- Closing Stock: The value of inventory remaining unsold at the end of the period, measured at the lower of cost or net realizable value, ensuring conservative valuation principles are upheld.

 C. Formula for Gross Profit